jadecobra/gym/python_tdd/docs/tdd_calculator.md

 code .
 ```

-- What is the name of the project is `calculator`
+- the name of the project is `calculator`
 - Tests are stored in the `tests` folder to separate them from the actual source code
 - The `tests` folder contains `__init__.py` to tell python that this is a module
 - The actual test file is called `test_calculator.py`